Welcome to the Wildlife Center!

 Meet the Animals

-• Oliver (pictured) is an adventurous eater — from shrimp to mice and many other sea creatures he eats like a king!
+• Oliver is an adventurous eater — from shrimp to mice and many other sea creatures, he eats like a king!
 Bard Owls are sometimes called rain owls because they love to hoot before a storm.
 He has a crush on Fern, so catch him fluffing up his feathers as he dresses to impress.

 • Our screech owls Pip and Bruce are small but mighty!
 They are full grown and a fun fact - they will stretch nice and tall to mimic tree branches, or fluff out to mimic bark.